frederic-perez/AmE-dictionary/data/dictionary.md

 __quilt__
 __quilting bee__ _n_ A gathering to make quilts.
 __quince__ _n_ :pencil2: _Quince preserves._ :es: membrillo
+__quincunx__ _n_ [:scroll: From Latin quincunx (five twelfths), from quinque (five) + uncia (twelfth part).
+In ancient Rome, a quincunx was a coin equivalent to five twelfths of the coin known as an “as” or “libra”.
+The coin’s value was sometimes represented by five dots, four in corners and one in the middle.
+The number five on a die is represented by five dots in a quincunx.]
+An arrangement of five objects or marks with one at each corner of a rectangle or square and one at the center.
 __quinine__ _n_ :mega:
 __quinoa__ _n_ :two::hammer:
 __quinsy__